Remodelled PRU to be a seven day service for the first time

-London's Air Ambulance's Physician Response Unit (PRU) has been remodelled thanks to funding from Tower Hamlets Together and support from its partners, Barts Health NHS Trust and London Ambulance Service.
+The Physician Response Unit (PRU), the joint service provided by London's Air Ambulance, Barts Health NHS Trust and London Ambulance Service has been remodelled thanks to funding from Tower Hamlets Together.
 Previously an 8 hours a day, 5 days a week service, the PRU will now be able to respond to 999 calls 12 hours a day, 7 days a week, all year round.
-Because of these longer hours up to 50% more patients will be seen, able to get the care they need quicker and freeing up hospital and ambulance resources in East London.
+Because of these longer hours, up to 50% more patients will be seen, be able to get the care they need quicker and hospital and ambulance resources will be freed up in East London.

 The remodelled service will have;